couchpotatoe1234/Cats.HTML/README.md

 # Cat website (could be called Catpedia)
 This is a simple HTML website that I coded pretty much entirely by hand to gain a better understanging of HTML and CSS.
 Along the way, I learned a whole lot about many different cat breeds.
 I also practiced my writing skills and this was overall very goood practice for my coding and writing skills.
+The CSS is also really simple, being only 1 CSS file for the whole project.
+The CSS does its job though and makes the site look great.
 <div align="center">
     <img src="css/images/Example.gif" alt="Overall Shot" width="800">
 </div>